olympos-labs/clj-selene/README.md

 ```

 The namespace `io.olympos.selene.moon` contains all the functions.
 If you're
-e.g. making a calendar app and want to know whether a day contains a moon phase,
+e.g. making a calendar app and want to know whether a day contains a Moon phase,
-this is one way to get all dates with a moon phase change:
+this is one way to get all dates with a Moon phase change:

 ```clj
 (require '[io.olympos.selene.moon :as moon]